Community Epidemiology Surveillance Network (CESN)

-In 2004, OSA received funding from the federal Substance Abuse and Mental Health Services Administration (SAMHSA) to perform epidemiological work as part of the Strategic Prevention Framework State Incentive Grant (SPF SIG).
+In 2004, OSA received funding from the federal Behavioral Health Administration (OBHA) to perform epidemiological work as part of the Strategic Prevention Framework State Incentive Grant (SPF SIG).
 The SPF SIG aims to use public health research and evidence-based prevention programs to build capacity within states and the prevention field.

 To better address the need for statewide information about substance use and abuse, the CESN and SPF SIG joined efforts in 2008.
 Multiple agencies provide data and resources to support these efforts:

 Substance Abuse Trends in Maine (by county and public health district):